-2013 literature review of academic studies that look at the minimum wage, its effects and policy implications.
+2013 literature review of academic studies and paper that look at the minimum wage in the United States, its wider effects and policy implications.

 2013 review of studies and papers with fact-based information on the Affordable Care Act’s enrollment programs, which began in certain states on Oct.
 1, 2013.

 A 2013 paper from U.C.
 Berkeley in the journal Econometrica exploring the trade-off between equity and efficiency in estate tax rates.